 If you choose a VSP doctor or an affiliated provider under the vision plan, you will lower your out-of-pocket costs.
 See section 2.4, Vision Benefit Schedule.
-VSP doctors are located in retail, neighborhood, medical and professional settings, and include Costco Optical, Visionworks, Cohen's Fashion Optical, Wisconsin Vision, and RX Optical.
-You have the freedom to choose any provider, national retailer, or local retail chain.
+VSP doctors are located in retail, neighborhood, medical and professional settings, and include Costco Optical, Visionworks, Cohen's Fashion Optical, Wisconsin Vision, Walmart, and RX Optical.
+You have the freedom to choose any provider, national retailer, or local retail chain in the VSP network.